liogiu2/Battle-for-the-bay/README.md

 Battle for the Bay
 =============

-Battle for the Bay is a computer game designed and developed in the [SC-SC-T-624-CGDD][1] three weeks course tought by David Thue and Marco Bancale.
+Battle for the Bay is a computer game designed and developed in the [SC-SC-T-624-CGDD][1] three week course tought by David Thue and Marco Bancale.
 The game is essentially a pirate-era MOBA game where the player controls a pirate ship and is accompanied by his minions to conquer the enemy base.

 [1]: http://cadia.ru.is/wiki/public:t-624-cgdd-17-3:main